- 021 808 3404Location:

 Ingang 1 / Entrance 1; Van der Sterr-kompleks / Complex

-The highlight of the event will be a conversation with Ms Nicky Newton-King, Chief Executive of the Johannesburg Stock exchange (JSE).
+The highlight of the event will be a conversation with Ms Nicky Newton-King, who recently stepped down as Chief Executive of the Johannesburg Stock exchange (JSE).

 Nicky Newton-King (53) is a corporate finance and securities regulation lawyer and the first woman CEO in the 125-year history of the JSE.